 Discuss the layout and major Subparts of 10 CFR Part 55.

-Outline the major offices having OL responsibilities and briefly describe the functioning of the following: the NRR Operator Licensing Program Office; the Director, Division of ; the Atomic Safety and Licensing Board; the NRC Regional Offices.
+Outline the major offices having OL responsibilities and briefly describe the functioning of the following: the NRR Operator Licensing Program Office; the Director, Division of Reactor Oversight (DRO); the Atomic Safety and Licensing Board; the NRC Regional Offices.

 Describe the Region’s OL organization and its relationship to and interaction with the NRR OL Program Office.